-Section 5.4.1 (2) sentence 1 of the GCGC contains, inter alia, a recommendation that a regular limit of length of membership in the Supervisory Board be specified.
+Section 5.4.1 (2) sentence 1 of the GCGC 2015 and Section 5.4.1 (2) sentence 2 of the GCGC 2017 contain, inter alia, a recommendation that a regular limit of length of membership in the Supervisory Board be specified.
 The Supervisory Board of Fraport AG views such a limit on the duration of membership as inappropriate.
 Rather, in determining the composition of a functional and effective Supervisory Board, care should be taken to ensure a mix of experienced members and those newly elected to serve in this body.
 A rigid maximum duration runs contrary to this, as it would be necessary to replace all or most members of the Supervisory Board at regular intervals.
 However, the long-standing Supervisory Board members who would be affected by such a provision in particular have profound knowledge of the company, which they can use to the company's benefit in supervising and advising the Executive Board.
 In light of the time limit on their activities as such, long-standing Supervisory Board members also do not lose either their independence or their openness towards new ideas.
 It would therefore not be in the interests of Fraport AG if persons with particular supervisory and advisory skills and abilities were to be required to leave the Supervisory Board based on a fixed time limit on their membership therein.
 In addition, a fixed maximum length of membership may run counter to the diversity the GCGC requires in the composition of the Supervisory Board, which is reflected in part in the different lengths of time for which members have served and, associated with these lengths, the members' experience levels."

-The statement of compliance was promptly made permanently available to the shareholders on the company's website at www.fraport.com in the section Investor Relations.
+The statement of compliance was promptly made permanently available to the shareholders on the company's website at www.fraport.com/corporategovernance.